-When buying a new router, there are a few different metrics you want to keep an eye on when making your final decision.
-The basic stuff like how fast is it or what kind of range are important enough on their own, but what separates a regular WiFi hub from the greats like Linksys’ new 1900ACS is the added features you get as a part of the complete package.
-That sense of polish, history and prestige is something that only a few brands in the wireless router space have, and Linksys continues to show it deserves its top spot among others like D-Link, Cisco, and Netgear.
+Does the router below stack up to the Netgear X8 Nighthawk AC5300?
+When looking for the best router, there are a few different metrics you want to keep an eye on when making your final decision.
+The basic stuff like how fast is it or what kind of range is important enough on their own, but what separates a regular Wi-Fi hub from the greats like Linksys’ new 1900ACS is the added features you get as a part of the complete package.
+That sense of polish, history, and prestige is something that only a few brands in the wireless router space have, and Linksys continues to show it deserves its top spot among others like D-Link, Cisco, and Netgear.

-Summary: The Linksys 1900ACS already took the number one spot in our best wireless routers 2018 comparison, but read on if you want to find out why the 1900ACS isn’t possibly just the best of this year – it could be the best router that Linksys has developed to date.
+Summary: The Linksys 1900ACS already took the number one spot over our reviews of the D-Link DIR-867 and Netgear C7800.
+But, read on if you want to find out why the 1900ACS isn’t possibly just the best of this year – it could be the best router that Linksys has developed to date.

 What We Liked